 - When will you do it? – don’t hesitate – do it now.
 Why wait?

-- Lastly, if you are interested or curious in matters of faith, in whom do you find your significance?
+- Lastly, if you are curious in matters of faith, in whom do you find your significance?
 I find mine in God.

 John C. Maxwell Today Matters